moja-global/Handbook/Chapter1/section_one.rst

 Currently chaired by the Korean economist Hoesung Lee, the IPCC does not conduct research or partake in monitoring climate change.
 This body is largely concerned with the periodic review of the resources and methodologies.
 These resources and methodologies enable countries to estimate their emissions and removals through sinks of greenhouse gases.

 Scientists extremely knowledgeable in climate science review these data reports and resources.
-The UNFCCC divides these scientists that prepare the special reports into working groups: Working Group I, Working Group II, and Working Group III.
+The scientists that prepare the special reports are divided into working groups: Working Group I, Working Group II, and Working Group III.

 - Working Group I(WGI): The IPCC WGI assesses the physical science supporting past, present, and future climate change.
 Working Group 1 covers topics like: greenhouse gases and aerosols in the atmosphere; temperature changes in the air, land, and ocean; the hydrological cycle and changing precipitation (rain and snow) patterns; extreme weather; glaciers and ice sheets; oceans and sea level; biogeochemistry and the carbon cycle; and climate sensitivity.
 The WGI assessments provide the global community with the resources to combat climate change.